 Right now, one of Sweden's most ambitious renovation and modernisation projects within rail traffic is taking place.
 This is how the country's busiest railway section − the Wasp Waist − is being prepared for the future.

 For eight weeks this summer, the rail tracks between Stockholm Central and Stockholm Södra will be closed.
-The track will also be closed during the summers of 2019 and 2020.
+The track was also be closed during the summer of 2018 and will be closed during the summer of 2020.
 Some complementary work may be carried out between the closures.
 This renovation of the Wasp Waist's double track is a huge investment by the Swedish Transport Administration.
 So what, exactly, will they be doing?

 The areas affected by the Wasp Waist renovation are Tegelbacken, Norrström bridge, Riddarholmen, Söderström bridge, the tunnel under Södermalm and the area around Stockholm Södra.
 Preparation work has been completed at Älvsjö freight train yard, Karlberg and Fatbursparken.